Maintain Your Child’s Sleep Schedule This Holiday Season

 Step 3: Early Bedtime

 An early bedtime is your BFF for an overtired child.
-And when I say overtired, I mean like 5:30 – 6:00 pm.
+And when I say early bedtime, I mean like 5:30 (for babies on two + naps) – 6:00 pm (for children on one nap).
 Like I mentioned above, an earlier bedtime in an overtired child, will enable your child to recoup some of their sleep debt.
 Don’t fret – an early bedtime in an overtired child WON’T result in an earlier wake time.
 Oftentimes they will wake later.
 Trust me on this one.

 Step 4.
 Set Boundaries Again